zzxwill/oss/intl.en-US/Errors and Troubleshooting/Post Object.md

     -   The form field `file` must be the last field in a form, namely it must be placed after any other form fields.
     -   `filename` is the name of the uploaded local file but not the object name.
--   How to specify content-type of the object?
+-   How to specify `content-type` of the object?

     Specify `content-type` of the object in the form field `file` but not in `content-type` of the header.
-The following shows an example:下：
+The following shows an example:

     ```
     Content-Disposition: form-data; name="file"; filename="images.png"